 “Don’t expect or rely on unemployment income to last forever.
-If and when it ends you will want to have a backup plan, whether that be a plan for quickly applying for jobs that can provide increased income and health insurance, etc. Save your money during this time and live frugally.
-Challenge yourself to form positive habits with your money despite the emotional weight that may inevitably rise during this time.” – Ashley from “Budgeting on a Budget”
+If and when it ends, you will want to have a backup plan, whether that be a plan for quickly applying for jobs that can provide increased income and health insurance, etc. Save your money during this time and live frugally.
+Challenge yourself to form positive habits with your money despite the emotional weight that may inevitably arise during this time.” – Ashley from “Budgeting on a Budget.”

 Use this time to PREPARE FOR A BETTER FUTURE

 “Get your resume updated, reach out to local nonprofits providing employment services.
 Network!” – Kristian from “Honey Bee Budgets”